JungleM0nkey/scripts/README.md

 5. uptime.ps1 will show the uptime of a windows sytem, tests connection via icmp before attempting to run the check.
    Usage: uptime.ps1 <computername>

+6. remove_dell_support_assist.ps1 will remove Dell Support Assist from the local computer.
+The uninstall is done siltenly.